DragonSenses/Algorithms/LeetCode/63-unique-paths-ii/problem.md

 3. Iterate the first row:
    - If a cell originally contains a `1`, this means the current cell has an obstacle and shouldn't contribute to any path.
 Hence, set the value of that cell to `0`.
    - Otherwise, set it to the value of the previous cell, i.e., `obstacleGrid[i,j] = obstacleGrid[i,j-1]`.

+#### **Step 4: Iterate the First Column**
+4. Iterate the first column:
+   - If a cell originally contains a `1`, this means the current cell has an obstacle and shouldn't contribute to any path.
+Hence, set the value of that cell to `0`.
+   - Otherwise, set it to the value of the previous cell, i.e., `obstacleGrid[i,j] = obstacleGrid[i-1,j]`.